-Noki's family were seasonal harvesters, and they travelled Southern India helping farmers harvest crops of rice, tamarind, sugarcane and cotton.
+Noki's family were seasonal harvesters, and they traveled to Southern Asia helping farmers harvest crops of rice, tamarind, sugarcane, and cotton.
 During a drought when farmers produced no crops, Noki's migrant family entered a rock quarry to survive.
 They sold themselves into slavery in exchange for food to survive.
 Surviving the quarry became just as difficult as surviving outside the quarry.
-The food they received in the quarry was almost less than before they entered the quarry.
+The food they received in the quarry was almost less than before.

 When you sponsor Noki, you take care of her needs for food and education.
 You'll get updates from time to time about how you've made a difference and learn about the significant things happening in her life.

 When you do what you can For One, you help end child slavery for good.

 Dozens of other children are waiting to be connected with a sponsor.
 See their stories.